frederic-perez/Cardiac-electrophysiology/glossary.md

 __myocardial infarction__ _n_ Destruction of an area of heart muscle as the result of occlusion of a coronary artery.
 __myocyte__ _n_ A muscle cell.
 __noncompaction cardiomyopathy__ _n_ (non-compaction cardiomyopathy) [[Wikipedia]](https://en.wikipedia.org/wiki/Noncompaction_cardiomyopathy)
+__oximetry__ _n_ A device for measuring the oxygen saturation of arterial blood, especially a pulse oximeter.
 __pacemaker__ _n_ __a__ A part of the body, such as the mass of muscle fibers of the sinoatrial node, that sets the pace or rhythm of physiological activity. __b__ Any of several usually miniaturized and surgically implanted electronic devices used to stimulate or regulate contractions of the heart muscle.
 __palpitation__ _n_ A heartbeat that is unusually rapid, strong, or irregular enough to make a person aware of it, usually over 120 beats per minute, as opposed to the normal 60 to 100 per minute.
 __paroxysm__ _n_ A severe attack or a sudden increase in intensity of a disease, usually recurring periodically.